Noooste/akamai-sensor-verifier/README.md

 # Akamai Sensor Verifier

-This project aims verify your sensor data sent to akamai.
+The purpose of this project is to verify the sensor data sent to Akamai.

 ## BUILD AND RUN
 1. Install Golang on https://go.dev/doc/install